remcohaszing/rehype-mdx-title/README.md

 ## Usage

 This plugins exports the page title as a string.
-If multiple level 1 headers are found, the first one in the document is used.
+If multiple matching headers are found, othe highest ranking header is used.
+If multiple headers are found with the same rank, the first one in the document is used.
 The header is converted to a string using [`mdast-util-to-string`](https://github.com/syntax-tree/mdast-util-to-string#readme)

 For example, given a file named `example.mdx` with the following contents: